 CRAFTSMANSHIP

-M Palaniappan was a master craftsman who hailed from Thanjavur.
-Palaniappan learnt the art of vina making from a very young age.
-He spent most of his years in Lalgudi and at Trichy with the famous Ramji & Co. who were pioneers in the marketing of these instruments created by Palaniappan for almost 25 years.
-Today, this craft is being kept alive by the second-generation artisans, his son Natarajan, who has learnt the art from his father from the age of 10.
+M. Palaniappan was a highly skilled master craftsman from Thanjavur who learned the art of vina making from a very young age.
+For nearly 25 years, he collaborated with the renowned Ramji & Co. in Lalgudi and Trichy, contributing to the marketing of his vinas.
+Today, the second-generation artisans, particularly his son Natarajan, are preserving and continuing this craft, having learned the art from his father since the age of 10.

-As a means to revive the dying art and to help these talented craftsmen survive, Brhaddhvani invited this family to Chennai and created a workstation for them.
-Dr. Karaikudi S. Subramanian has worked with M. Palaniappan and continues to work with his son, Nataraja Achaari in perpetuating the vina making tradition.
-With Dr. KSS' guidance, Natarajan Achaari has brought several improvements on the vina.
-He has created more than 3000 tamburas, 1500 vinas and 60 portable vinas.
+To revive this fading art form and support these talented craftsmen, Brhaddhvani invited the family to Chennai, providing them with a dedicated workstation.
+Dr. Karaikudi S. Subramanian, who worked closely with M. Palaniappan, continues to collaborate with Nataraja Achaari in sustaining the vina-making tradition.
+With Dr. KSS' guidance, Natarajan Achaari has made significant improvements to the vina, having crafted over 3000 tamburas, 1500 vinas, and 60 portable vinas.

 MUSIC CRAFT